Too Busy for the Full Read?

 The safety system on this rack is a simple chrome-plated pin, but it’s unique in two ways.
 The first is that it extends out from the rack by about 4.5″, essentially serving as another J-cup or barbell holder.
 The second is that it holds the dip attachment.

-Additionally, REP introduced strap safeties and flip-down safeties in February 2023.
-These are a solid upgrade over the pins.
+Additionally, REP introduced strap safeties and flip-down safeties, which are a solid upgrade over the pins.

 The footprint on the PR-1100 will appeal to those working in smaller spaces.
 Most of the rack is 48″ wide except for the rear stabilizer, which is 58″.
 The total depth is 48″, not including the lat pulldown attachment or weight storage.
 The height will either be 84″ or 82″, depending on which way you have the multi-grip pull-up bar facing.